Oranienburger Straße

 The street is popular with tourists and Berliners for its nightlife with numerous restaurants and bars.
 Formerly a centre of Jewish life in Berlin, the street contains the restored New Synagogue.
-Another tourist landmark was the Kunsthaus Tacheles, an alternative art center and night club.
+Another tourist landmark was the Kunsthaus Tacheles, an alternative art center and night club which has been the home of Fotografiska Berlin since September 2023.
 After it was depopulated of its people, its largely middle class Jewish population having been murdered, a then abandoned Oranienburger Straße became popular with anarchists, young artists and was also known for its street prostitution, which is legal in Germany.

 There are also two lesser known streets named "Oranienburger Straße" in Berlin, in Reinickendorf and in Lichtenrade.
 The name is derived from the nearby town of Oranienburg.

 History

 In the 19th and early 20th centuries this was the main Jewish area of Berlin.
 There are a number of memorials to the former Jewish residents of the area, including sites of former Jewish schools, orphanages, old people's homes and cemeteries.
 All these institutions were closed during the Nazi regime, and the great majority of the area's Jewish residents were deported to their deaths in extermination camps in occupied Poland.